 Publishing Open Contracting data involves making a number of choices about what data and documents to include and how to classify and categorize different items.
-To allow users to understand the choices that a publisher has made, a publisher should provide a public web page or document that details the decisions they have made concerning the issues listed below.
+To allow users to understand the choices that a publisher has made, a publisher ought to provide a public web page or document that details the decisions they have made concerning the issues listed below.

-Publication policy pages should include information about:
+Publication policy pages ought to include information about:

 - Who is responsible for providing this data - including appropriate contact details and locations of where to offer feedback.